kris-nader/scTherapy/README.md

   ```

-## Predicting therapies using scRNAseq
+## Predicting mono- and combination- therapies using scRNAseq

 ### Optional: Set up docker
 This step is <b>optional</b> and used to replicate the exact package versioning (environment) utilized in the publication.
 The Docker image is pre-configured with the following libraries: Seurat4, inferCNV, copyKat, SCEVAN, and biomaRt.
 Utilizing Docker eliminates the need for manual package installations, allowing you to proceed directly to step 1 for loading packages and processing data, by running R from docker.